brave/tor_build_scripts/README.md

      (Otherwise we are subject to version rollback attacks.)
 6. Update the hash in env.sh.
 7. Attempt a build.
 It should pass.
+8. To test building on other platforms, build the *brave-tor-client-build* project in Jenkins using your branch instead of `master`.